jhrush/UPNixConnect/README.md

 This will rename the latest .rdp file downloaded to currentsession.rdp.
 Then the script will connect via freerdp with intuitive flags as listed in the file upcon.

-Another goal of this project is to prevent the users ~/Downloads folder from becoming filled with .rdp files from various sessions.

-It also somewhat automates the task of connecting to a remote machine.

 ## Additional Guides: